 One limitation seems to be that I can’t do a ‘cut’ and I can only pan (by contrast, the Insta360 ONE’s FreeCapture allows not just pans but also cuts).
 Another limitation is that the app can sometimes crash (I tested with iPhone 7).
 According to one beta tester, a future version of the Overcapture will allow cuts.

 Fusion Studio is GoPro’s desktop software for stitching Fusion photos and videos.
-Fusion Studio is available for download here, for Windows or Mac (scroll down — thanks to Matt Smitherz and Meng Fye for bringing it to my attention) but you can’t use it without a Fusion camera connected to your PC.
+Fusion Studio is available for download here, for Windows or Mac.

-There are two ways to import photos and videos to Fusion Studio: you can connect the Fusion to your PC or Mac, launch Fusion Studio, and click on “Browse Camera Media.”
+There are two ways to import photos and videos to Fusion Studio: you can connect the Fusion to your PC or Mac via a USB Type C cable, launch Fusion Studio, and click on “Browse Camera Media.”
 The photos and videos from the camera will be imported into your preferred folder (under Edit… Preferences).
-As of January 2018, this method of importing media now works reliably.

 The second way to import media is to copy the files from both Micro SD cards into the import folder.
-Each file has a prefix for GPFR (front camera) or GPBK (back camera) and a number suffix.
+The easiest way is to connect your Fusion to your PC or Mac via a USB Type C cable.
+You’ll be able to read from both Micro SD cards simultaneously.
+Copy all the files from each Micro SD card into the same directory.
+You’ll notice that each file has a prefix for GPFR (front camera) or GPBK (back camera) and a number suffix.
 Photos or videos from the same shot will have the same number suffix.
 As long as you don’t change the file names and as long as they are all in the same directory, Fusion Studio will be able to match the files automatically.